 Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

 It's possible to buy all the parts, including raw microfibre, made in the UK, but there isn't a cheap range of welfare state pants in the shops.
 This site might help.
+If you want to help cotton farmers in Labed villiage in India, you can pay for a minimum order to be imported to a UK yarn factory and that's a better way to help people in India and in the UK, as well as trying to get India to introduce a welfare state.
+Whatever way, this site might help.

 This page is just a quick guide to the term "ethical fashion", which crowded-out the more precise terms that are roughly acknowledged on the acknowledgements page.